-Sebastian joined the MSSI in November 2017 as the ‘Research Fellow in Resilient Cities’, working alongside the Chair of Resilient Melbourne program, Professor Lars Coenen.
-By generating knowledge and expertise through collaborative research and engagement within Resilient Melbourne, he helps to develop urban innovations, resilience research and policy making.
+Sebastian joined MSSI in November 2017 as ‘Research Fellow in Resilient Cities', working alongside the ‘City of Melbourne Chair of Resilient Cities’, Professor Lars Coenen.
+By generating knowledge and expertise through collaborative research and engagement within Resilient Melbourne, Sebastian helps to develop urban innovations, resilience research, and policy making.

 Preller, B., Affolderbach, J., Schulz, C., Fastenrath, S., Braun, B. (2017): Interactive knowledge generation in urban green building transitions.
 Professional Geographer.
 69 (2), 214-224.